polkadot-developers/substrate-docs/content/md/en/docs/tutorials/get-started/authorize-specific-nodes.md

 ### Obtain node keys and peerIDs

-You have already configured the nodes associated with the Alice and Bob account in genesis storage.
+You have already configured the nodes associated with the Alice and Bob accounts in genesis storage.
 You can use the [`subkey`](/reference/command-line-tools/subkey/) program to inspect the keys associated with predefined accounts and to generate and inspect your own keys.
 However, if you run the `subkey generate-node-key` command, your node key and peer identifier are randomly generated and won't match the keys used in the tutorial.
 Because this tutorial uses predefined accounts and well-known node keys, the following table summarizes the keys for each account.